cki515/React-Todo_v2/README.md

 ## Introduction

-- This project is to practice React, Recoil, express and DB.
+- This project is to practice React, Recoil.
-- A React Todo application has been completed with functions to write, update, and delete Todos, as well as a sort function.
+- A React Todo app with functions for writing, updating, deleting, and sorting tasks.
+Built with React, TailwindCSS, mui/material, and recoil.
-  The project can be found on Github and utilized MARIA_DB, React, TailwindCSS, mui/material, and recoil.
+  Code available on Github.

 ## Technologies

 Project is created with: